ForetagInc/engineering/README.md

-# Foretag Development Toolkit
+# Engineering

-> ℹ️ This repository contains multiple packages that together form the Foretag development toolkit built for internal and public use.
+> ℹ️ This repository contains multiple packages that together form the Foretag development toolkit built for internal and public use as part of our Engineering focus.

+World-class engineering needs first-class developer experience.

 ## Packages

-- Commitlint
+- Engineering Guide
 - Development Toolkit for VSCode